 Sometimes, it’s what I need to hear.
-And an inflated ego occasionally needs to be set straight - as well as my occasional unrealistic idea.
+And an inflated ego occasionally needs to be set straight.
 Respect comes into play here.
-We’re able to hash things out and understand it.
-In the end, we may not agree but we appreciate the other’s stance.
+We’re able to hash things out and understand them.
+In the end, we may not agree, but we appreciate the other’s stance.

-It’s pretty cool.
 So, if you get to this level of friendship, cherish it.
-Life is short and it’s really that much better with these kinds of minds in your life.
+Life is short, and it’s really that much better with these kinds of minds in your life.

 And that’s not all.
-There’s a ton of other benefits of friendship - we’ve got 7 to be exact.
+There’s a ton of other benefits of friendship.
+We’ve got seven, to be exact.
 Wrap your mind around these mental health facts (then maybe, go hug your friend and tell them how great they are).

 1. Friends Help Alleviate the Stress in Your Life

 Get this: The effects of friendships and socialization is worth twice that of exercising when it comes to life longevity.
 It means they help you live longer.